hyperdefined/AnarchyStats/README.md

 This plugin is tested on Spigot and Paper.

 ## Usage
 Use command /info to view your server stats.
-The world size is calculated on server startup.
-It does not update every time you do the command.
+The player count is total unique joins.
+The world size includes world, world_nether, and world_the_end.
 There are no permissions or config.

 ![Image](https://raw.githubusercontent.com/hyperdefined/AnarchyStats/master/image.png)